nderscore/solid-diffusion/README.md

 Then, run `pnpm build`.

 Then, copy the output from `dist/` into the `static/dream_web/` directory of your `stable-diffusion` folder.

+Then launch the dream server with the `--web` flag: `python scripts/dream.py --web`

 ## Contributing